-I view individual and relationship problems through the lens of family systems theory.
-It is my belief that learning about and making contact with the family of origin and the extended family facilitates the ability to identify and modify the part self plays in the patterned behavior of the family is the cornerstone of any effort to improve one’s quality of life..
+It is my belief that learning about and making contact with the family of origin and the extended family facilitates the ability to identify and modify the part self plays in the patterned behavior of the family.
+This the cornerstone of any effort to improve one’s quality of life.

 Why Bowen Family Systems Therapy